apache/incubator-ponymail/docs/ARCHIVING.md

 Use the mailman UI or CLI to subscribe foo-public@ to your public lists and foo-private to your private lists.
 Don't worry, the contents of private lists are hidden by default till the correct AAA scripting is set up.

+### Set up AAA
+If you have an custom OAuth2 provider and a binary approach to private access (either/or), you can enable private access to people by having a key/value pair called `isMember` set to `true` in your JSON response from the OAuth server, provided it is set as an authority in config.lua.
+This will provide anyone defined as a member via OAuth full access to all private lists.

+If you use LDAP, you can modify the LDAP queries in the example AAA file to suit your organization.